Linear Tape-Open: Data transfer rates

+Cleaning

+LTO drives have an internal tape head cleaning brush that is activated when a cartridge is inserted.
+When a more thorough cleaning is required, the drive signals this on its display and/or via Tape Alert flags.

+Libraries

+These drives are frequently packaged into external desktop enclosures or carriers that fit into a robotic tape library.

+As of 2025, large automated tape libraries are available from IBM, Spectra Logic, Oracle StorageTek, and Quantum (formerly ADIC).
+Smaller libraries and autochangers are available from other vendors too, including many rebranded units originally manufactured by BDT.
+Currently available libraries can hold up to two thousand LTO cartridges in the volume of a typical data center rack.
+Total storage per unit can exceed tens of Petabytes with I/O rates exceeding hundreds of Terabytes per day.

 Sales and market

 In the course of its existence, LTO has succeeded in completely displacing all other low-end/mid-range tape technologies such as AIT, DLT, DAT/DDS, and VXA.
-And after the exit of Oracle StorageTek T10000 of the high-end market, only the IBM 3592 series is still under active development.
-LTO also competes against hard disk drives (HDDs), and its continuous improvement has prevented the predicted "death of tape" at the hands of disk.
+And after the exit of Oracle StorageTek T10000 of the high-end market, only the IBM 3592 series and LTO are still under active development.
+LTO also competes against hard disk drives (HDDs) in some use cases, and its continuous improvement has prevented the predicted "death of tape".

+LTO Sales

+Since its inception, over 5 Million LTO drives and 500 EB of media capacity have been sold.

 The presence of five certified media manufacturers and four certified mechanism manufacturers for a while produced a competitive market for LTO products.
 However, as of 2019, there are only two manufacturers developing media, Sony and Fuji, and only IBM is developing mechanisms.

 The LTO organization publishes annual media shipments measured in both units and compressed capacity.
-In 2017, a record 108,457 petabytes (PB) of total tape capacity (compressed) shipped, an increase of 12.9 percent over the previous year.
-Cartridge unit shipments decreased to about 18 million units down from a peak of about 27 million units in 2008.
+Media unit shipments peaked in 2008, at about 28 million.
+However, the 152.9 Exabytes of total compressed storage capacity shipped in 2023 is the highest ever reported.